halex5000/launching-darkly-with-a-vue/README.md

 app.mount('#app')
 ```
-Let's unpack what's going on up there :arrow_up:
+:incoming_envelope: Let's unpack what's going on up there :arrow_up:
 - our client ID is in our environment and Vite will only include an environment variable if it is prefixed with VITE which tells Vite that this is an environment variable intended for the client.
 - there are a lot of things you can include in LaunchDarkly Plugin Options, but we only need the `clientSideID` for this example
   - [read more here](https://launchdarkly.github.io/vue-client-sdk/index.html#LDPluginOptions)
   - if we knew the user now, we could include it, but our user hasn't authenticated yet, so they're anonymous by default
   - the LaunchDarkly client will assign the user a UUID if they're anonymous and we don't assign a key for this user.

-### Composing our masterpiece :metal:
+### :metal: Composing our masterpiece

 Let's peek into the app code and see how the SDK works with Vue to surface flags and tell the app when it's ready.